 (4) Refer the complaint to another state agency or entity with jurisdiction, if appropriate, pursuant to subsection (D)(4)(a)(4).

 c2.
-The If the division director gave the complainant the opportunity to supply the missing or additional information to cure the complaint’s defects and the complainant fails to do so by the deadline, including a deadline extended for good cause at complainant’s request, then the director must shall must dismiss the complaint, if the complainant does not supply documents or other information to remedy an insufficient complaint or demonstrate the alleged acts of misconduct or violations are within the certificate holder’s responsibilities as required by statutes, court rules, this section or the applicable section of ACJA.
+The If the division director gave the complainant the opportunity to supply the missing or additional information to cure the complaint’s defects and the complainant fails to do so by the deadline, including a deadline extended for good cause at complainant’s request, then the director shall must dismiss the complaint, if the complainant does not supply documents or other information to remedy an insufficient complaint or demonstrate the alleged acts of misconduct or violations are within the certificate holder’s responsibilities as required by statutes, court rules, this section or the applicable section of ACJA.

 3. If the division director dismissed the complaint because it was against a person, or alleged conduct, outside the supreme court’s jurisdiction, the director should, if possible, refer the complaint to an appropriate federal, state, or local agency.